fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-06-29-smart-citizen-interview.md

 learn, work, play, create and live.
-It is extremely important to create a culture with strong values on humanism through digital platforms, not only using screens and keyboards to represent traditional cultures, but by reframing the meaning of culture in a connected world and society.
+It is extremely important to create a culture with strong values on humanism through digital platforms, not only using screens and keyboards to represent traditional cultures, but by reframing the meaning of culture in a connected world and society. <br>
 <br>
 <h4>For us it is of high importance that these values are constructed
 around the open source and accessible knowledge on how